a-mountain/realworld-spring-webflux-kt/README.md

 It's [Java Version](https://github.com/a-mountain/realworld-spring-webflux) of RealWorld Implementation with same structure, technologies and design approach.

 - (+) Comparing to Java Kotlin Coroutines incredibly simplify and reduce the amount of code.
+(1409 vs 1009 lines)
 - (-) Kotlin is not well supported by Spring as Java that entails some pitfalls and inconvenience.

 ## Pitfalls